-See the most up-to-date information on the upgrades we've made to our online systems, and what new features we'll be rolling out soon.
+See the most up-to-date information on the upgrades we've made to our online systems.

 Based on customer feedback, we’ve been busy working to modernize our invoice to make your current billing information clear and easy to understand.
 Policyholders will be able to clearly view the amount due, payment deadline and available payment options.
 All new invoices will now be printed and mailed in this new, redesigned style.